 What kind of welder do I need to weld aluminum?

 Welding aluminum comes a bit difficult than other metals as it’s more sensitive to heat and requires a more sophisticated process.
-You can weld aluminum with different welding methods that can produce the right heat, voltage, and controlled penetration on aluminum.
+You can weld aluminum with different welding methods to produce the right heat, voltage, and controlled penetration on aluminum.
 If you’re a complete beginner to the welding, aluminum can be a tough start for you.

 But you can try and pull it off if you use a welder with a feeding wire that can take it gas for shielding the molten puddle.
 Aluminum works best if you use 100% Argon gas to protect it from oxidation.
 Ensure the machine you’re using has the current setup for DCEP, which is necessary for welding aluminum.